Welcome to the mountains!

 Here we have collected practical information and frequently asked questions about randonee and summit hikes at Tyin Filefjell – so you can prepare well and look forward to the mountain.

-You will need skis with traps and walking function (randonnée skis), boots that can be loosened at the ankle, poles and avalanche equipment (transmitter/receiver, search pole and shovel).
-Dress in layers with windproof outerwear - the weather can change quickly in the mountains.
+You’ll need skis with climbing skins and a walk mode (randonnée skis), boots that can be loosened at the ankle, poles, and full avalanche safety gear (transceiver, probe, and shovel).
+Dress in layers and wear windproof outer clothing – the weather can change quickly in the mountains.

 If you don't have all the equipment yourself, you can rent touring skis and an avalanche pack from the ski rental at Tyin Filefjell.

-The peak hiking season at Tyin Filefjell often starts in November/December and lasts until May – some years even longer.
-The main season for randonee is from January to April, when the snow cover has stabilized and the days are longer.
-Before you go hiking, you should always check the snow conditions, weather forecast and avalanche danger.
+The peak ski touring season at Tyin-Filefjell usually begins in November or December and lasts until May – sometimes even longer.
+The main season runs from January to April, when the snowpack is more stable and the days are longer.
+Before heading out, always check the snow conditions, weather forecast, and avalanche warnings.

 Yes, as in all mountain areas there can be a risk of avalanches.
 Always check the current avalanche warning at varsom.no before your trip.
-Avoid terrain steeper than 30 degrees if you are unsure, and always carry an avalanche beacon, search pole and shovel – and know how to use them.
-Feel free to join an avalanche course or guided tour to learn more.
+Avoid terrain steeper than 30 degrees if you’re unsure, and always carry an avalanche transceiver, probe, and shovel – and know how to use them.
+Consider joining an avalanche course or a guided tour to learn more.

 Stay in the middle of a mountain adventure